fastly/fastly-magento2/Documentation/OTHER-FUNCTIONS.md

 "Clean Fastly CDN Cache by store".
 This will only remove content that is generated from Magento.
 Images, CSS files or JavaScripts will not be purged.

-### Purge a URI
+### Purge a URL

-It is also possible to purge a single url (e.g. page) using "Quick Purge".
+It is also possible to purge a single URL (e.g. page) using "Quick Purge".
-Enter desired URL in input field next to "Quick Purge" button and press it.
+Enter the desired URL in input field next to "Quick Purge" button and press it.
 If URL is valid you'll see a success message for purged page.

 ### Purge all